 A question we are asked a lot!

-It’s a bit like opening the top of a coke bottle (reducing the pressure) and seeing the bubbles form.
+It’s a bit like opening a can of coke, which reduces the pressure in the can and makes bubbles form.

-So the pop sound is a naturally occurring noise made when a joint is stretched.
+So the pop is a naturally occurring noise made when a joint is stretched.

 But it’s not the noise we are after.
 It’s the improvement in the movement of the restricted joint that matters.